The majority seems to bias against refined coconut oil and consider it a bad product for skin care.

-For example, the coconut oil I’m using for my skin right now is of a very good quality.
+For example, the coconut oil I’m using for my skin right now is of a pretty good quality.
 It’s organic RBD (refined, bleached and deodorized) coconut oil.
 I want the best for my skin so I will pay a few bucks more for the organic one.

 How good is that refined coconut oil for my skin?